-Healthy, varied and delicious food without sacrifice
+Eat healthy, varied and delicious food without deprivation

 1. Protection against diseases